River Kayaking 120, River Kayak Trips: Part 1

-We make this an easy, confidence building transition from flat water to a mild whitewater environment.
-You will get two days of hands-on white water kayaking experience including running Class I+ to Class II (sometimes II+) rapids (rivers are classified I to VI in ascending order of difficulty).
+Our goal is to make this an easy, confidence building transition from flat water to a mild whitewater environment.
 On rivers, the level of difficulty is mainly determined by the volume of water flow and gradient of the river bed.
 This makes the river environment so consistent that guidebooks can rate the level of difficulty for a given section of a river, and river kayakers can choose to run just the sections that are appropriate for their skill.
 We'll choose runs where you won't be bored, but you won't be scared senseless either.
+You will get hands-on white water kayaking experience including running Class II to Class II+ rapids (rivers are classified I to VI in ascending order of difficulty).

 In addition to getting some whitewater trip experience, you'll practice peeling out of eddies, ferrying across the river, catching eddies, surfing standing waves, and reading moving water.
 With these skills and a good roll you'll be ready for our next progression in river play, RK 206 course.